2019 Spring Newsletter – You Can’t Judge a Book by Its Cover

 2016- Spring Newsletter -Faculty Authors

 With the publication of Father Paschal’s latest book, we displayed books and significant magazine articles written by present and former Portsmouth Abbey School faculty.
-Included were works by monks and lay faculty; works in the fields of classics, theology, history and adult fiction are represented as well as a few children’s books.
+Included were works by monks and lay faculty; works in the fields of classics (Dr. Stevens), theology (Father Julian, Father Aelred and others), German, (Mr. Kennedy), history (Father Paschal, Mr Taylor, Dr. Lally, and Dr. Zilian) and adult fiction (Ms. Hughes. and Ms. Ohlin) are represented as well as a few children’s books.
 At this time there are 116 items in the collection.

 2015 Fall Newsletter -25 Yrs.
 Library in the Classroom Building

 October 28, 2015 marks the 25th Anniversary of the then “new” 1990 school library addition to the Burden classroom building .
 It was constructed to move from the crowded manor first floor Manor House lobby where it had been located.
 The display contained the original invitation, photos of both “old’ and “new’ libraries, construction plans and photos, school newspaper articles, and additional shelving space and utilization projections.
 For a few hours during the day students stopped by for refreshments and to view the displays.

 One day in May the Holy Lawn was allowed to be invaded for this special day by a group of paper Mache figures created by the art students.
 We were thrilled that “the reader” sitting on it’s chair was set up facing the library!